DanielOgorchock/ST_Anything/HubDuino/README.md

 ## Pre-Requisites for using LAN-to-HUB Ethernet connectivity (Arduino/W5100, Arduino/ESP-01, NodeMCU ESP8266, ESP-01, ESP32)
 - Your Hubitat HUB must have a Static TCP/IP Address assigned via your router's DHCP Server.
 Since this procedure varies by router model, Please Google it!
+- ***The Hubitat hub listens on port 39501.
+This is different than the ST hub which uses 39501 - MODIFY YOUR ARDUINO SKETCH ACCORDINGLY!***
 - You'll need to identify a static TCP/IP address for your Arduino/W5100, Arduino/ESP-01, NodeMCU ESP8266, or ESP-01, ESP32 as you'll need this later when setting up the sketch.
 Choose an unused IP address outside of the range your router's DHCP server uses, but in the same subnet.

 ## Arduino IDE Setup Instructions